basitrather/Javascript/DOM and EVENT fundamentals/(Project01)GuessMyNumber/README.md

-NOTE : This project is not fully made it is just in development:/

 Guess the Number Game 🎮
 This project is a fun and interactive "Guess the Number" game.
 The player attempts to guess a randomly generated number within a set range.
 The game provides feedback after each guess, helping the player get closer to the correct number.